Reference to Helium article about dogs and dominance.

 STILL not convinced?

-And THE scientific authority on wolf behaviour, David Mech, talking of the issue:
+- And David Mech, a wolf biologist, talking of the issue:

 Got a comment?